-Even though “I pulled some strings” comes across as a bit salesy, we can’t argue with this approach to incentivizing the repeat purchase.
+Even though “I pulled some strings” comes across as a bit salesy, we can’t argue with this approach to incentivizing the repeat purchase with a lower price.

 Whatever option you choose, pick an approach that shows confidence in the value of your product and its ability to satisfy your customers’ needs.
 Instead of price as your main competitive advantage, focus on discounting tactics that encourage repeat purchase rates.
 From there, customer loyalty will be more likely to follow suit.

 Once you have a discount strategy in place that helps bolster customers’ faith in your product, take it a step further by creating a loyalty or rewards program.